-- (a) Forest-dependent communities, including indigenous communities as specified in the Paris Agreement to the UNFCCC (UNFCCC 2015) and UNDRIP (UNDRIP 2007), were consulted during and participated in the design and ongoing implementation of the jurisdiction's sector plan.
-This demonstration would be submitted as part of the implementing jurisdiction's sector plan described in Chapter 3. - (b) To ensure that forest-dependent communities and other representative stakeholder groups participate in the development of the sector plan and receive direct benefits as a result of the plan, the implementing jurisdiction's sector plan must include social and environmental safeguards that are equivalent to the principles and criteria specified in the REDD+SES Version 2 (REDD+SES 2012), and must provide narratives as to how each of these principles and criteria are met using indicators defined in the sector plan.
-Reference to additional documentation, such as the Green Climate Fund Indigenous Peoples Policy (Green Climate Fund 2018), may be used to help in demonstrating equivalency.
+- (a) Forest-dependent communities, including indigenous communities as specified in the Paris Agreement to the UNFCCC (UNFCCC 2015) and UNDRIP (UNDRIP 2007), were consulted during and participated in the design and ongoing implementation of the jurisdiction's sector plan in a manner that adheres to the Governors' Climate and Forests Task Force Guiding Principles for Collaboration and Partnership Between Subnational Governments, Indigenous Peoples and Local Communities (GCF 2018).
+This demonstration would be submitted as part of the implementing jurisdiction's sector plan described in Chapter 3. - (b) To ensure that all relevant stakeholders, including indigenous peoples, local communities and other forest-dependent communities and other representative stakeholder groups participate in the development of the sector plan and receive direct benefits as a result of the plan, the implementing jurisdiction's sector plan must include social and environmental safeguards that are equivalent to the principles and criteria specified inconsistent with Annex 1 of the UNFCCC Cancun Agreement (UNFCCC 2011) and the national safeguard information system (where applicable) as specified in the UNFCCC Cancun Agreement (UNFCCC 2011).
+To demonstrate consistency, the sector plan must identify principles, criteria, and indicators that conform with the REDD+SES Version 2 (REDD+SES 2012), and must provide narrative descriptions as to how each of these principles and criteria are met using the identified indicators-defined in the sector plan.
+AdherenceReference to additional documentationstandards, such as the Green Climate Fund Indigenous Peoples Policy (Green Climate Fund 2018), the United Nations Development Programme Social and Environmental Standards (UNDP 2015), the Green Climate Fund/UN Women Mainstreaming Gender in Green Climate Fund Projects Manual (Green Climate Fund/UN Women 2017), the Forest Carbon Partnership Facility Common Approach to Environmental and Social Safeguards (FCPF 2012), and the International Finance Corporation Environmental and Social Performance Standards (IFC 2012), may also be used to help in-demonstrateing consistency equivalency.

 - (c) To ensure transparency of the implementation of these safeguards, the implementing jurisdiction must establish a publicly-accessible internet webpage where social and environmental safeguard reports are posted publicly in a timely manner.
 This webpage must also identify a grievance mechanism process through the implementing jurisdiction's equivalent of a public ombudsman.
-This webpage may be the same internet webpage as specified in Chapter 13. - (d) The social and environmental safeguard report to be submitted by the jurisdiction may reference additional documentation, such as the World Bank's Social and Environmental Framework (World Bank 2016), and may be included as part of the annual GHG emissions data reports specified in Chapter 8 or may be submitted as separate reports. - (e) The implementing jurisdiction's sector plan must include a requirement for thirdparty verification of the social and environmental safeguard reports, consistent with the requirements specified in Chapter 9.
+This webpage may be the same internet webpage as specified in Chapter 13. - (d) The social and environmental safeguard report to be submitted by the jurisdiction may reference additional documentation, such as the World Bank's Social and Environmental Framework (World Bank 2016), and may be included as part of the annual GHG emissions data reports specified in Chapter 8 or may be submitted as separate reports. - (e) The implementing jurisdiction's sector plan must include a requirement for thirdparty verification of the social and environmental safeguard reports, consistent with the requirements specified in Chapter 9 and consistent with the Climate, Community and Biodiversity Standards Version 3.1 (VCS Association 2017) and use the ISEAL Social and Environmental Standards Code of Good Practice Version 2.0 (ISEAL Alliance 2018).